apeskinian/p4_watch-o-tron/README.md

     - #### Editing a movement type or list

-    To edit an existing custom movement or list the staff member clicks on the edit button for the specific item they want to edit.
+    To edit an existing custom movement or list, the staff member clicks on the edit button for the specific item they want to edit.
 A prompt appears prefilled with the current name ready for editing.
 The user can then either proceed with the edit by clicking 'Amend' or cancel with the 'Cancel' button.
 The user is also informed of any watches that would be affected by this change.

     | Edit item mobile | Edit item tablet | Edit item desktop |
     | :---: | :---: | :---: |